puppetlabs/puppet-docs/source/upgrade/index.md

 ### Prepare your code

 One of the biggest changes in Puppet 4 is the new parser.
-It's been optionally available as the "future parser" since 2013, but it's not the "future" any more: it's here.
-Most Puppet 3 code works just fine, but there are enough changes that you'll definitely want to test it out.
+It's been optionally available behind a feature flag called "future parser" since 2013, but it's not the "future" any more: it's here.
+Most Puppet 3 code works just fine, but there are enough changes under the hood that you'll definitely want to test your codebase out.
 Here's how:

 * Branch your code repo: If you're not already using version control on your Puppet code, now's the time to start.
-If you are (please, please say you are!), now's the time to make a new branch, based on your production branch, to test the changes without affecting your business-critical systems.
-If you're feeling extra-motivated, this can be a great opportunity to implement r10k and its branch-per-environment workflow, but it's completely optional.
+If you are (please, please say you are!), you should make a new branch, based on your production branch, so you can test the code and commit fixes without affecting your business-critical systems.
+If you're feeling extra-motivated, this is be a great opportunity to implement r10k and its branch-per-environment workflow, but that's completely optional.
 One thing at a time.
   * TODO Link to Preparation section of CS guide
   * R10K docs: https://docs.puppet.com/pe/latest/r10k.html